ONESMalvin/spec-kit-demo/templates/plan-template.md

 - [ ] All technical decisions are based on official documentation
 - [ ] All field references use the correct ID
 - [ ] All API calls use the correct endpoint
+- [ ] All ONES capabilities are properly declared in manifest
+- [ ] `my-new-project/manifest.json` is completly and validated using JSON Schema

 ### Repository and Technology Stack Constraints (Non-negotiable)
 - [ ] Code changes only occur in the `my-new-project/` directory